-RESCHEDULED.
-Ben Folds, originally scheduled for November 8, 2021, has been rescheduled to April 13, 2022.
+CANCELED.
+BEN FOLDS, scheduled for April 13 has been canceled.
 Ticket holders have been contacted regarding next steps.
-Tickets for the original date will be honored for the April 13, 2022 date.
 For any questions, please reach out to the Ticket Office at email@example.com or (843) 242-3099.
 Thank you for your continued support.

 Ben Folds is widely regarded as one of the major music influencers of our generation.

 He’s created an enormous body of genre-bending music that includes pop albums with Ben Folds Five, multiple solo albums, and numerous collaborative records.
 His last album was a blend of pop songs and his Concerto for Piano and Orchestra that soared to #1 on both the Billboard classical and classical crossover charts.

 For over a decade he’s performed with some of the world’s greatest symphony orchestras and currently serves as the first-ever Artistic Advisor to the National Symphony Orchestra at the Kennedy Center.

 In addition to solo rock and orchestral touring, Folds released his first book — a collection of interrelated essays, anecdotes, and lessons about art, life, and music — in 2019, which debuted as a New York Times Best Seller, and is currently hosting a podcast series spinoff of his book entitled “Lightning Bugs: Conversations with Ben Folds.”

 Folds, who was on tour in Australia when the pandemic hit in early 2020, has been doing some live shows in Australia, as well as live and taped virtual streams, and is preparing to work on a TV series and possibly do some solo piano and orchestral tour dates upon his scheduled return to the US later this year.